Skip to Content

 Beneficiary designations are one of the most important aspects of an estate plan, in that they typically supersede what’s stated elsewhere in the plan.
 For example, if your will says an asset goes to your husband but the beneficiary designation specifies your ex, the beneficiary designation will typically hold sway.

 Yet as important as they are, beneficiary designations can become outmoded for a few key reasons.
 First, people change investment providers; while the assets may transfer over successfully, the account owner will likely have to redesignate beneficiaries with the new provider.
-Second and most obviously, lives change: People get married and have children, loved ones die, and once-close bonds can fray.
-All of these life events can affect who you want to inherit your assets.
+Second, and most obviously, lives change: People get married and have children, loved ones die, and once-close bonds can fray.
+All of these life events can affect whom you want to inherit your assets.
 Finally, estate plans might have implications for beneficiary designations; if you’ve created a trust, for example, the trust might now be the beneficiary of a given asset versus a human being.

 Tips to get it done: Because the “right” beneficiary designation can change over time, check them annually as a component of your annual portfolio review.
 And if you’ve gone to the trouble of creating an estate plan with the help of an attorney, get their guidance on how best to designate beneficiaries.
 (Most attorneys will give you very specific instructions on this when you wrap up your estate plan.)
 Finally, if you haven’t reviewed your beneficiaries for a long time, use this article as an impetus to do it now.